 Instead of a completely white fabric for the sky, as shown above, you can choose one with patterns.
 Breaking the monotony with red and white blocks is also a good idea.

 To make a full sized quilt, decide on the final length and width of your quilt and calculate on the number of quilt blocks required for it.
 Make as many blocks as needed (using above method) and sew them together to make your quilt cover.
 You can arrange the flying geese in different ways to create countless pretty patterns.
-Later, complete your quilt with batting, lining and edging.
+Later, bind your quilt with proper backing to complete it.

 Here is a pretty idea for you to try.